Published at: 2025-10-30

 Storage Location

-For enterprises, the warehouse is a critical logistics node, and bin location planning is key to optimizing storage efficiency.
-Effective bin planning requires consideration of multiple factors, including warehouse layout, product categories, storage requirements, and inbound/outbound workflows.
-Proper planning maximizes space utilization, reduces storage costs, and enhances logistics efficiency.
+For companies, the Warehouse is a critical logistics node, and Bin (storage location) planning is a key factor affecting warehouse efficiency.
+Bin planning should consider multiple factors, including Warehouse layout, types of Products and their storage requirements, and inbound/outbound workflows.
+Proper planning maximizes Warehouse space utilization, reduces storage costs, and improves logistics efficiency.

 2. Enabling Bin Management